BioJulia/PopGen.jl/docs/commands.md

 ```julia
 popid(x::PopObj; listall::Bool = false)
 ```
-Just as you can view population ID's with `.popid`, you can also view them with the `popid()` command, which by default shows you a summary of the number of individuals in each population, just like you see when importing a file.
+Just as you can view population ID's with `.popid`, you can also view them with the `popid()` command, which by default shows you a summary of the number of individuals in each population, just like you see when using `summary`.
 The `#Inds` means "number of individuals", and `Pop` refers to the population names.

 ``` julia tab="popid"
 julia> popid(sharks)